 Below is a summary of the most common types of maternal infections that can lead to birth injuries.

-Group B streptococcus (GBS) is a common type of bacteria that often exists in the mother’s urinary tract, vagina or rectum.
-An estimated 25% of all pregnant mothers carry GBS.
+Group B streptococcus (GBS) is a common bacteria that often exists in the mother’s urinary tract, vagina or rectum.
+About 25% of all pregnant mothers carry GBS.
 A GBS infection in normal adult women is a very minor issue, but during pregnancy, GBS infections can pose very serious risks for the baby.
 GBS is the bacterium most commonly involved in chorioamnionitis (a dangerous infection of the fetal membrane or amniotic fluid).
 GBS infections can be transferred to a baby during pregnancy or during delivery from the mother’s birth canal.

 GBS is the most common source of dangerous infections in newborns such as meningitis and pneumonia.
 Mother’s carrying Group B Strep must receive antibiotics.
 If antibiotics are not used there is a 1% chance of the baby being born with GBS-disease.